wilsonliaows/docs/connectors/freshdesk.md

 * **API Key**

-  Enter your API Key from your Freshdesk account.
+  Enter your API key from your Freshdesk account.
 You may obtain the API key by following these steps:

-  1. Navigate to "User Profile" under the dropdown menu on the top-right corner of your helpdesk
+  1. Navigate to *User Profile* under the dropdown menu on the top-right corner of your helpdesk

   2. Navigate to Profile Settings

   ![Freshdesk profile settings](/assets/images/connectors/freshdesk/freshdesk-tab.png)
   *Go to Profile settings in Freshdesk*

-  3. You will see your API Key at the top-right corner.
+  3. You will see your API key at the top-right corner.

   ![Freshdesk Connection](/assets/images/connectors/freshdesk/freshdesk-api.png)
   *Retrieve your API key from Freshdesk*